 TSC research volunteer network

-How to be involved in Tuberous Sclerosis Complex research, regardless of your background or experience
+Have a voice in the research that the Tuberous Sclerosis Association funds, regardless of your background or experience

-By joining the TSC research volunteer network, you can have an important voice in the sort of research that the Tuberous Sclerosis Association (TSA) prioritises and funds.
+Are you affected by Tuberous Sclerosis Complex (TSC)?
+Join the TSC research volunteer network to have an important voice in influencing research that the Tuberous Sclerosis Association (TSA) prioritises and funds.

 What is the TSC research volunteer network?

-By involving more people from the TSC community in our research priorities, the TSA can focus research on what matters most to the TSC community.
+By involving more people from the TSC community in our research priorities, the TSA can be sure that it is focusing research on what matters most to the TSC community.

 Patient and public involvement (PPI) ensures that community members are at the heart of research, actively involving the community in research that is carried out – rather than research being undertaken ‘for’ or ‘about’ the community, research is undertaken ‘with’ or ‘by’ the community.